galaxid3d/MAXScript-CirclePuzzles3D/README.md

 *   You can control the offsets in the corners of the puzzles.
 *   You can create columns - a column will appear at the junction of two puzzles, and both of these puzzles will have a concavity.
 *   You can edit the array of convexity/concavity to create your own overall puzzle pattern.
+*   When "Automatically Update" is enabled, all parameter changes will immediately affect the appearance of the puzzles (you don't need to click "Generate" or "Update" every time)

 > [!WARNING]\
 > The important parts of the source code is encrypted - don't be alarmed, this is not a mistake, I did it on purpose.
 I don't want to publish the source code itself, but from these files you can understand the size of the project and its complexity.
 Therefore, the "Generate" button will not do anything (since the code is encrypted and commented out).
 This script is for reference only, not for use, sorry;)